"There is nothing more necessary than good intelligence to frustrate a designing enemy, & nothing requires greater pains to obtain."

 --George Washington

-The Yankee Doodle Spies series is intended in part as a tribute to the United States’ first army – the Continental Army- and its first intelligence entity.
-In a sense, it is also a tribute to today’s Army and today’s Army intelligence.
+The Yankee Doodle Spies series serves in part as a tribute to the United States’ first army—the Continental Army—and its initial intelligence agency.
+In a sense, it also honors today’s Army and contemporary Army intelligence.

 John Jay

-As for military intelligence, Washington directed much of the intelligence activity centered on the main Continental Army.
-He was both the consumer and producer of intelligence.
-His action arm was first under the direction of Thomas Knowlton and later Benjamin Tallmadge.
+Regarding military intelligence, Washington directed much of the intelligence activity centered on the main Continental Army.
+He was both the consumer and the producer of intelligence.
+His action arm was initially under the direction of Thomas Knowlton and later Benjamin Tallmadge.
 Both play cameo roles in the Yankee Doodle Spies series.
-As commander in chief, he personally spent a great deal of time fretting over and developing sources of information, whether spies, informants, prisoners, intercepted correspondence, and even what we today call “open source.”
+As commander in chief, he personally spent a considerable amount of time fretting over and developing sources of information, including spies, informants, prisoners, intercepted correspondence, and even what we today call “open source.”

 Benjamin Tallmadge

-But after the war, there was no holistic intelligence organization for most of the Army’s history.
-Instead, the function came and went.
-The Army finally adopted the modern staff system with intelligence centered around an appointed G2 with intelligence officers detailed from other Army branches.
-In wartime, things got done and were generally done well, but intelligence needs to be engaged in peace and war.
+But after the war, there was no comprehensive intelligence organization for most of the Army’s history.
+Instead, the function fluctuated.
+The Army eventually adopted the modern staff system with intelligence centralized around an appointed G2 and intelligence officers assigned from other Army branches.
+In wartime, tasks were completed effectively, but intelligence must be involved in both peace and war.

-Fortunately, 50 years ago this year, the Army finally resolved the issue by creating Military Intelligence as a Branch, professionalizing its intelligence officer corps for the first time.
-The Army went a step further 25 years ago when it established the Military Intelligence Corps, incorporating its enlisted cadre into a professional body to further the quality of intelligence provided to the United States Army.
+Fortunately, 50 years ago this year, the Army finally resolved the issue by establishing Military Intelligence as a branch, professionalizing its intelligence officer corps for the first time.
+Twenty-five years ago, the Army took it a step further by forming the Military Intelligence Corps, integrating its enlisted cadre into a professional body to enhance the quality of intelligence provided to the United States Army.

-The benefits of creating the MI Branch and Corps were many but first among them was a trained and dedicated cadre of men and women advocating for the arm of the service that George Washington valued so greatly.
+The benefits of creating the MI Branch and Corps were numerous, but foremost among them was a trained and dedicated cadre of men and women advocating for the service branch that George Washington valued so highly.

 No comments: